JPMaxim/pokemonAPI/README.md

 It displays the image, stats and abilities using React state.

 ## Additions
 Error message functionality to be added.
-Currently if a name is submitted that does not recieve a response from the api, simply nothing happens.
+Currently if a name is submitted that does not recieve a valid response from the api, simply nothing happens.